 Although those services are part of your care at CHI Franciscan, the providers are contracted by CHI Franciscan, and bill separately from the hospital or the clinics.

 The new single bill is part of our new electronic health system.
 A single bill will allow you to:

 - More easily reconcile your bill

 - Pay online

 - Send in your payment to a single location

 There are two ways to pay your bill online.
 Regardless if you received care within one of our clinics, hospitals or other locations, you can pay by logging into your MyChart account.
 There are many benefits to having a MyChart account, but if you wish to skip this step, you can also use our simple online bill payment tool.

-The “new” is in reference to the account that is newest on the bill, not the type of visit you received or the physician you saw.
+The “new” is in reference to the account that is newest on the bill, not the type of visit you received or the provider you saw.
 This just means, this is the first time that that specific visit has been added to your bill.

 Sending in separate payments will help expedite posting those payments to your accounts and ensure that the payments get posted accurately.
 However, if you send all of your payment stubs with one payment to one location we will make every effort to ensure that the payments get credited to the proper accounts.
 If you want a payment to be posted to a specific visit, you must write the visit number on the check or somewhere on the stub if paying by credit card so that someone can manually post that payment to your specific visit.

 Depending on when you made the payment arrangements on your past bills and when you subsequently received services that were not part of those past invoices, you will need to call the customer service line and add your newest bill to your payment arrangement agreement.
 For each new visit where you may owe a liability, once you have the new bill, you can add that to your payment agreement.
 As required, we must have your authorization to add that new balance to your previously set up payment arrangement because the new balance may also change the minimum amount due each month.